jnlongnecker/theQudzoo/src/content/adviceArticles/cybernetics.md

 For how early you can get this, it's incredibly good.
 It allows you to wield any two-handed weapon (melee OR ranged) in a single hand, _no matter where that hand may be_.
 This means it combines with helping hands and Gun rack naturally as you can wield two-handed melee weapons in all 4 of your hands with helping hands and wield Rifles in all hands as well.
 Since Akimbo shoots all equipped ranged weapons at the same time, that means you can fire _all your held Rifles at the same time_.

 Two-handed weapons are just obviously far stronger than one-handed weapons, so being able to wield them in one hand just significantly improves your melee damage.
 The best part about this cybernetic is that it _also_ does so for your ranged damage.
-Using Giant hands, you can run powerful melee builds usually reserved for mutants like two-handed weapon and offhand Short Blade/offhand Shield or Dual Wield two-handed weapons.
+Using Giant hands, you can run powerful melee builds usually reserved for mutants like two-handed weapon and offhand Short Blade/offhand Shield or use Multiweapon Fighting with two-handed weapons.
 Combine with helping hands and you can Flurry 4 two-handed Axes for devastating results, especially if you have a pair of precision nanon fingers or two.

 There are some extremely valid builds that don't benefit from this cybernetic at all, however.
 If your build revolves around Pistols, you gain no benefit from this as you already wield those in one hand.
 Similarly, if you have low Strength and compensate with vibro weapons, those are all one-handed and this also does you no good.
 It can be very powerful, just make sure you're actually getting something from it.